Pediatrician screams for help: "We can't suffer anymore" - Breaking Latest News

 These statements are well supported.
 Not only because there is hardly a longer training path in Germany than the one that doctors like her had to follow.
 Training medical professionals, without whom no medical practice or hospital can function, requires commitment, resources and time.
 But in Seger-Fritz’ experience there is less and less money for both tasks.

-She even pays for the further training of one of her prospective specialists out of her own pocket because the state of Hesse does not support enough further training positions for female doctors.
+She even pays for the further training of one of her employed specialists out of her own pocket because the state of Hesse does not support enough further training positions for female doctors.
 Half the job costs her 3,600 euros a month.
-In total, their personnel costs now amount to 22,000 euros per month.
+Her personnel costs now amount to 22,000 euros a month.

 “Either I’ll get some support for the young colleague in October or she has to go.”
 The shortcomings of the current system annoy Seger-Fitz so much that they arouse her suspicion.
 “Obviously, the aim of politics is to bury the individual practice, to no longer allow individual care by doctors.”